reneeobringer/WaterConservation_ClimateChange_ABM/README.md

 Results from this analysis are currently under review.

+A permanent version of this repository is available on Zenodo: .

 The ABM was developed in NetLogo (v6.2.2) and was last run on 31 March 2025.
 The analysis was conducted using two separate NetLogo files, one for the observation-based model (`observationanalysis.nlogo`) and one for the future analysis under climate change (`climatechangeanalysis.nlogo`).
 Running the NetLogo code requires several extensions:

 * array